 The Amazing Botanical Gardens

 Singapore is truly remarkable.
 Aiming to be the first Smart City in South East Asia, its a great starting point for anyone who wants to explore trade in the far east.
 Why do we say this?
 Primarily the first spoken language is English.
 I don’t want to come off like an entitled English person, but I had travelled so far.
 I had my ‘work in every country’ plug adaptor with me.
-When I got into the hotel and went to plug it in, the plugs were..
+When I got into the hotel and went to plug it in, the plugs were.
 English.
 Also, they drive on the left side of the road, which everyone knows is the right side to drive on.

 The city itself is really small.
 A couple of days there and you recognise the buildings and know where you are going.
-Noteworthy to see are the incredible Marina Bay Sands Hotel and the Botanical Gardens.
+Noteworthy to see is the incredible Marina Bay Sands Hotel and the Botanical Gardens.

 So, Singapore may not have given me a great deal in the way of business opportunity on this particular occasion, but it definitely enriched my life and I don’t think I have seen the back of it.

 Andi Wilkinson is co-founder of Factory.
 We are a Manchester digital agency specialising in digital transformation